SMB Finance Function Cost Benchmarks

 Total Finance Function Cost by Revenue Size

-Understanding what finance function costs should represent as a percentage of revenue is fundamental to budgeting and benchmarking.
+Understanding what finance function costs should represent as a percentage of revenue is fundamental to budgeting and benchmarking A fractional CFO can help you navigate industry benchmarks in this area.
 Our research across hundreds of growing companies reveals clear patterns:

 Finance Function Cost Breakdown by Category